Don't Do This on Your Resume

 People keep making these same mistakes on their resumes.
 If you don't want your resume to come off as lackluster and ordinary, don't make these easily avoidable mistakes.

-Stop Making the Same MistakesThese mistakes were taken directly from actual resumes they are not made up problems.
-After much research seeing job seekers make the same mistakes over and over, we were compelled to write this article in order to help our members and guests stop making them.
+Stop Making the Same MistakesThese are not fabricated mistakes they were taken directly from actual resumes.
+After much research seeing job seekers make the same mistakes over and over, we were compelled to write this article to help our members and guests stop making them.
 It is important that you make sure that what you write is done to the best of your ability, the other job seekers competing against you are.
 Below you will find seven mistakes that we see people make over and over again.

 Career Help Center

-Your Resume Doesn't Have to Be OrdinaryThis is a list of specific problems, it is not an article about generalities.
-People make these errors on a daily basis and now because of this guide you won't.
+Your Resume Doesn't Have to Be OrdinaryHere is a list of specific problems; it is not an article about generalities.
+People make these errors daily, and now because of this guide, you won't.

 - I Did This, I Did That, I, I, I

-Even though your resume is all about you it isn't necessary to overdo it by throwing it in the employer's face.
-Who else would your resume be about?
+Even though your resume is all about you, it isn't necessary to overdo it by throwing it in the employer's face.
+Would your resume be about someone else?
 Don't lead your sentences with “I,” write as though you are describing someone else, no I's.
 Describe your skills and accomplishments, but phrase them without the I's.